-Made for fine trimming, buds and flowers of bonsai in general.
+Made for fine trimming, buds, and flowers of bonsai.

-The bonsai scissor we recommend for quick and smooth trimming of pine buds, twigs, leaves, and branches is our basic trimming Scissor as known as Satsuki Style scissors.
+The bonsai scissors we recommend for quick and smooth trimming of pine buds, twigs, leaves, and branches are our basic trimming scissors as known as Satsuki Style scissors.

 This bonsai tool is ideal for non-aggressive, daily maintenance.
-Works great as a bonsai bud snipping tool.
+It works great as a bonsai bud snipping tool.
 Used on leaves and small twigs or branches.
 It is a very lightweight tool and perfect for small cuttings.

 Trim and shape the leaf structure on bonsai trees.
-Do not use this tool for heavy shear work, rather only of leafs and small twigs to maintain the shape of branching.
-Glide the scissor among already trained leafy areas with quick and smooth motion.
+Do not use this tool for heavy shear work.
+Glide the scissors among already trained leafy areas with quick and smooth motion.
 Keep the blades very sharp.
 Oil frequently and keep clean.

 Used well in deep foliage areas of bonsai trees.
 Like any gardening scissors, just trim and maintain the shape of the branches.
 However, enjoy the benefits of getting into hard-to-reach areas with this tool.

-The advantage this item has is that this frame sports a longer neck, blade and handle thus extending the range in which it can reach into your bonsai.
-Reach deep into the foliage for a penetrating snip, a true bonsai snipping scissor.
-Good for leaves, small branches, buds, and as twig trimmer.
+The advantage this item has is that this frame sports a longer neck, blade, and handle thus extending the range in which it can reach into your bonsai.
+This tool can reach deep into the foliage for a penetrating snip, a true bonsai snipping scissor.
+It’s ideal for leaves, small branches, buds, and is perfect as a twig trimmer.
 Made for foliage maintenance of bonsai trees.

 It’s important that this tool stays sharp.
-Keep lubricated and clean.
+Keep it lubricated and clean.

 Small Traditional Bonsai Shear

 The Small Traditional Bonsai Shear, is like the Common Bonsai Shear in every aspect, except it is a smaller size.
 It’s perfect for beginners or children.